HastingsGreer/blog/PythonAndCpp.md

 ```
 If number_elements is known at compile time, we really want the compiled program to be
 ```
-sum = *(array)
+int sum = *(array)
 sum += *(array + 1)
 sum += *(array + 2)
 sum += *(array + 3)
 ```

 How do we get that?
 C++ has a wonderful answer.
-As long as number_elements is a constexpr
+As long as number_elements is a constexpr, the lines of code that compute it are
-# Structure of a High Performance codebase
+# Structure of a High Performance latency insensitive codebase

 Typical C Structure: